Making Space For Baby

 - Space for plates, bowls, cutlery, cups, bibs

 11. Making Space For Baby - Living Room / Spaces

 - Resting time – Portable cot or a moses basket?

 - Soaking bucket for everyday clothes that get soiled or cloth nappies if using

 - Store chemicals in higher units away from crawling babies and toddlers

-- Little clothes are easier to hang on peg hanging dryer; and its also easily movable and can hang indoor or out depending on weather
+- Little clothes are easier to hang on peg hanging dryer, and its also easily movable and can hang indoors or out depending on weather

 - You will need space to store things that you are not using, e.g. Extra toys/gifts/larger clothes that will keep coming

 - What will you do with things once they are used – ie bassinet, small clothes?
 Depends if you think you will use them again.